fplll/fplll/README.md

 - [json.hpp](fplll/io/json.hpp) is taken from https://github.com/nlohmann/json

-- This project has been supported by ERC Starting Grant ERC-2013-StG-335086-LATTAC.
+- This project has been supported by ERC Starting Grant ERC-2013-StG-335086-LATTAC and by the European Union PROMETHEUS project (Horizon 2020 Research and Innovation Program, grant 780701).

 # Contributing #